 1. What is wealth management software development?

-It’s the process of designing and building digital platforms that help advisory firms manage portfolios, financial planning, CRM, reporting, and compliance, either as a single focused tool or a unified, integrated platform.
+It’s the process of designing and building platforms that help advisory firms manage portfolios, planning, CRM, reporting, and compliance, either as one focused tool or a unified system.

-2. How much does it cost to build wealth management software?
+2. How much does it cost to build?

-Roughly 4-6 months for an MVP, 6-12 months for an advanced platform, and 12+ months for enterprise systems, using an agile, iterative approach.
+Roughly 4–6 months for an MVP, 6–12 months for an advanced platform, and 12+ months for enterprise systems using an iterative, agile approach.

-At minimum: portfolio management and analytics, financial planning tools, a CRM and client portal, risk assessment, compliance reporting, integration capabilities, and strong security.
+Portfolio management and analytics, financial planning tools, a CRM and client portal, risk profiling, compliance reporting, open APIs, and strong security.

-Custom development wins when you have unique workflows, want differentiation, and expect growth.
-Off-the-shelf solutions are better for fast, lower-cost deployment with standard requirements.
+Custom wins when you have unique workflows, want differentiation, and expect growth.
+Off-the-shelf is better for fast, lower-cost deployment against standard requirements.
+Many firms combine the two.

-7. How do you ensure security and compliance?
+6. How do you handle security and compliance?

-Through multi-layered encryption, MFA, role-based access control, audit trails, and frameworks aligned with GDPR, SEC/FINRA, MiFID II, and SOC 2, validated by regular security audits and penetration testing.
+Through layered encryption, MFA, role-based access control, immutable audit trails, and alignment with GDPR, SEC/FINRA, MiFID II, and SOC 2, validated by regular penetration testing.

 Related articles